tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 ### If Statements

-If statements are one of the most essential and basic means of introducing logic to your program.
+If statements are one of the most essential means of introducing logic to your program.
 Add this basic example to your working sketch:

 {% highlight py %}
 ...